 Bicycle dynamos are nothing new, but charge-while-you-ride technology has improved by leaps and bounds in the last few years.
 Affordable powerpacks in the form of portable batteries make it possible to not only charge devices, but store energy for when you really need it.
+They’re essential gadgets for cyclists and bike riders.

 These days you can charge just about any device that uses USB power using your own physical exertion, including smartphones, tablets and rechargeable lights.
 Here are the best power solutions for cyclists who need to charge on the go.